dsc-courses/bpd-reference/docs/statistical-inference/bootstrapping.md

     boot_medians = np.append(boot_medians, boot_median)
 ```

-This code will create 10,000 bootstrap samples and calculate the median for each of these samples, but a different
+This code will create 10,000 bootstrapped samples and calculate the median for each of them, but a different
 reasonable number can be used instead.
-Since these samples are all random, the information in each sample and each
+Since these samples are all random, the information in each sample and
 median will be different from one another.

 ---